Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 ```

-   In the above function you can see the neat and clear query without any value added in the service called itself, instead passed values to the temporary vriables created by the service.
+   In the above function you can see the neat and clear query without any value added in the service called itself, instead passed values to the temporary variables created by the service.

    To add the values go to down to the Variables Tab and paste this Variables Code.